congomongo/congomongo/readme.markdown

 ### Feedback

 CongoMongo is a work in progress.
 If you've used, improved, or abused it I'd love to hear about it.
-Contact me at somnium@gmx.us
+Contact me at boekhoffa@gmail.com